-A partial or full disposal of a business entity through exchange, closure, sale or bankruptcy is termed as divestiture.
-A divestiture occurs when a management of an entity decides to stop operating a unit as it is not contributing towards profit.
+Partial or full disposal of a business entity through exchange, closure, sale, or bankruptcy is termed divestiture.
+A divestiture occurs when the management of an entity decides to stop operating a unit as it is not contributing towards profit.
 Growth strategies often lead to the divestment of business units.

-After understanding the meaning of divestitures, let’s have a look at the reasons which lead to the same.
+After understanding the meaning of divestitures, let’s look at the reasons that lead to the same.

 Reasons For Divestitures

 The following are the reasons that lead to divestitures: